Highclere Castle: 21st century

 In September 2001, upon the death of his father, George Reginald Oliver Molyneux Herbert (born 10 November 1956) became the 8th Earl of Carnarvon.

 In the 21st century Lord and Lady Carnarvon undertook significant repairs and restoration work at Highclere.
 This included major repairs to the roof.
 In 2007, they created the Egyptian Exhibition, which lies in the cellars of the castle and tells the story of the discovery of Tutankhamun's tomb by the 5th Earl.
 By 2009, the castle was again in need of about £12 million of major repairs of which £1.8 million were urgently required.

 The castle was used as the main filming location for the ITV/PBS drama series Downton Abbey, which brought the castle international fame.
 The increased numbers of visitors to the castle have allowed for repairs on Highclere's turrets and its interior.
 The family now live in Highclere Castle at various times throughout the year, but return to their cottage when the castle is open to the public.
+A Lego set based on the castle's appearance in Downtown Abbey is set to be released in October 2026.

 In 2024, a medieval barn (c.
 1438) on the estate was being restored.